-An entity is an organization created by one or more individuals to carry out the functions of a business and maintains a separate legal existence for tax purposes.
+An entity is an organization created by one or more individuals to carry out the functions of a business, and that maintains a separate legal existence for tax purposes.
 It can be created at the local or state level.

 Entities refer to the structure of the business rather than what the business does.
-They can include sole traders, corporations, partnerships, limited liability partnerships, or limited liability companies.
+They can include sole entrepreneurs, corporations, partnerships, limited liability partnerships, or limited liability companies.

 Economic Entity Assumption